 Regulatory approval is required for Life of Mine plans which address development of the site, operations and closure.
-Maritime intends to submit a Development Plan and a Reclamation and Closure Plan to the provincial Department of Industry, Energy and Technology during the fourth quarter of 2022.
-The timeline for review of both documents is estimated at approximately ten to twelve weeks.
+The Development Plan was submitted to the Department of Industry, Energy and Technology ("IET") on December 21, 2022.
+The Hammerdown Rehabilitation and Closure Plan was submitted on February 2, 2023.
+Both plans are in the review process by IET and approvals are anticipated by the end of the second quarter of 2023.

 Other ancillary permits will be required to support site construction, building erection and operations.
 These permitting processes will be ongoing throughout any proposed construction and routine regulatory review and approval processes are not expected, at this time, to negatively impact the progression of any site work.